Updated March 31, 2026

 It is commonly built around professional liability protection for mistakes, omissions, negligence, and client claims tied to tax return preparation.
 Depending on the policy, it may also help with legal defense and settlement costs after a covered claim.

 Tax preparation insurance cost in North Dakota varies based on your services, client volume, coverage limits, deductibles, claims history, and whether you add cyber liability or a business owners policy.
-The average premium range in the state is $89 to $373 per month, but your quote may differ.
+Your quote may differ based on those factors.

-North Dakota does not provide one universal insurance rule for every tax preparer in the data provided, but businesses with employees generally need workers' compensation, and many commercial leases ask for proof of general liability coverage.
+North Dakota does not provide one universal insurance rule for every tax preparer, but businesses with employees generally need workers' compensation, and many commercial leases ask for proof of general liability coverage.
 Your quote should also reflect any client contract or landlord requirements.

 Professional liability coverage is commonly the part of tax preparation business insurance that addresses legal defense after a claim, subject to the policy terms.
 It is important to confirm whether defense costs are included inside or outside the policy limit.